Wrinkles Treatment

 Wrinkles can be caused by a range of issues.

-- Sun damage: Exposure to ultraviolet (UV) rays from the sun is one of the biggest culprits when it comes to premature ageing.
+• Sun damage: Exposure to ultraviolet (UV) rays from the sun is one of the main factors contributing to premature ageing.
 This UV radiation breaks down the collagen in your skin and affects the way your skin produces elastin.
 As the sun’s rays hit your skin, your body starts creating an enzyme called metalloproteinase.
 This impacts the way that your skin rebuilds and forms fibres, which can cause telltale sun damage, wrinkles, and also skin hyperpigmentation.

 Wrinkle Treatment Options

 Treatment to remove wrinkles depends on the severity and type of wrinkles, as well as the patient’s skin type and medical history.
-While some wrinkles may not be completely eliminated, with proper treatment, the appearance of wrinkles can be significantly reduced.
-Treatments can also delay the onset of some wrinkles over time.
-It is important to seek professional advice from a qualified medical physician for proper assessment and to develop an effective treatment for wrinkles.
+While some wrinkles may not be completely eliminated, with proper treatment, certain treatments may help improve the appearance of wrinkles.
+Some treatments may also be used as part of an overall wrinkle management approach.
+It is important to seek professional advice from a qualified doctor for proper assessment and discussion of suitable treatment options.

 Common types of wrinkle removal treatment options include: (Disclaimer: the following list is not exhaustive, and results are variable depending on the individual)